amitaysicherman/invoice-layoutlm/README.md

 This project used to predict different fields in English invoices ('date', 'company,' 'address,' 'total') using the layoutLM model finetuning on the SROIE dataset.

 # Project structure
-1. layoutlm -code for layoutlm model
+1. layoutlm/ - code for layoutlm model
-2. model - pre-trained models
+2. model/ - pre-trained models
 3. fine_tune_layoutlm_on_sroie.ipynb - colab notebook used to finetuning.
 4. predict.py - the prediction code.
 5. predict_examples.py - show an example of the model's prediction of some examples invoices.
-6. examples - invoices images and OCR examples.

 # How to use
 1. Download pytorch_model.bin model from [here](https://drive.google.com/file/d/1-AK7k4TbHzqNPnhiEsXjyh71AWBMVfEL/view?usp=sharing), and put in into ```./models```
 2. Install requirements.txt
 3. Use The "main" function in predict.py.
-The function get the input using ```intpu()```  function (see input shape below), and returns the labels according to the model prediction.
+The function get the input using ```intput()```  function (see input shape below), and returns the labels according to the model prediction.
 The labels shape is :
 ```
 {
-'date': [..],
+'date': [],
 'company': [],
 'address': [],
 'total': []